-The Company is dependent on the services of key executives, including the CEO of the Company and a small number of highly skilled and experienced executives and personnel.
+The Company depends on key executives' services, including the CEO of the Company and a small number of highly skilled and experienced executives and personnel.
 Due to the relatively small size of the Company, the loss of these persons or the Company's inability to attract and retain additional highly skilled employees may adversely affect its business and future operations.